olinjs/olinjs/lessons/12-redux/README.md

   payload: 'ACTIVE'
 };
 ```
 This is the **action object**.
-It says that a `'CHANGE_FILTER'` action was performed and also gives some relevant data in the `payload` property (in this case, what the new filter is).
+It says that a `'CHANGE_FILTER'` action was performed and also gives some relevant data (in this case, what the new filter is).
+Data is often passed in a `payload` property, but this is not required!
+Redux doesn't dictate naming, so you can name your properties whatever you want.

 The action object will then be passed into a **dispatcher** to be dispatched:
 ```javascript